Kelly Racing: 2014

 All four drivers continued with the team in 2014.
 After the 2014 Season, Norton ended their title sponsorship of the Moffat and Caruso entries.

 2015

 For 2015, the Norton inspired race numbers, #36 and #360, were replaced, with Caruso changing to Nissan's traditional #23 (a wordplay on the marque itself, "ni" meaning two and "san" meaning three) and Moffat to #99.
 Jack Daniels also downsized their sponsorship to just the #15 car of Rick Kelly, with Carsales replacing Jack Daniels on the #7 car of Todd Kelly.

 2016

 Moffat left the team at the end of 2015 with Dale Wood returning to the team.
 Caruso won a race for the team at Hidden Valley.
 The Team also ran a fifth entry in the Bathurst 1000, with Renee Gracie and Simona de Silvestro driving the #360 Harvey Norman Supergirls Altima.
 The entry placed 14th.

 2017

-In 2017, Dale Wood was be replaced by Simona de Silvestro.
+In 2017, Dale Wood was replaced by Simona de Silvestro.
 Todd Kelly, Rick Kelly and Michael Caruso remained with the team.